ntd/ansible-role-nut/README.md

 `description` is optional and is an arbitrary string used for debugging and reporting purposes.

-`extra` is an optional multiline text to be appended verbatim at the end of the UPS configuration block.
+`extra` is an optional multiline text to be inserted verbatim in the global section of the relevant configuration file.

 Other less used variables, all of them optionals: